 Are you looking for someone who can help you invest your money?
 Finding the right financial advisor can be like driving on the open road.
 You’re bombarded by flyers, advertisements, and promises as much as the roadside signs and billboards you pass on a road trip.
 Navigating all the financial choices doesn’t have to be overwhelming, because there’s a clear choice among consumer advocates and that’s a fee-only financial advisor.
 There are many ways they put your financial interests first.

-How financial advisors make money
+How do financial advisors make money?